 4. They problem solve with you

-Support Coordinators should be flexible and creative, especially if something (quite literally) cannot go to Plan.
-They’ll help you when challenges arise and show you how to find solutions.
+Support Coordinators should be flexible and creative, especially if something (quite literally) cannot go to plan.
+They’ll help you when challenges arise and show you how to find solutions, assisting you to develop problem solving skills.
 If they don’t know the answer to something, they will always find out!